urmzd/md-tracker/README.md

-# Neuro Tracker
+# MD Tracker

-**Neuro Tracker** is a health tool designed to reduce the information gap between individuals with neurological conditions and their health-care providers.
+**MD Tracker** is a health tool designed to reduce the information gap between individuals and their health-care providers.

-In general, **Neuro Tracker** has 3 primary goals:
+In general, **MD Tracker** has 3 primary goals:

 1. Use technology to make it easier to record information that pertains to an individuals condition.